Istanbul Sights Photography - M1key - Michal Huniewicz

 Blue Mosque

 The mihrab and minbar of the Blue Mosque.
 It's famous for having 6 minarets.
-We were told that the man in the left hand side is a newbie and just practicing, and that he would be replaced for formal prayers.
+We were told that the man in the left hand side is a newbie and just practicing,

 The floor is, as in most mosques, a carpet.
 The mosque, unfortunately, smells of a million sweaty feet.